siphomateke/PyBOW/README.md

 ----

-**Acknowledgements:** originally forked from the version at https://github.com/nextgensparx/PyBOW
+**Acknowledgements:** originally forked from an earlier Bag of Visual Words only version at https://github.com/nextgensparx/PyBOW with the additional HOG and selective search code added to this newer version.

-_[ but it appears some code portions may have broader origins elsewhere, such as from this tutorial - https://www.pyimagesearch.com/2015/03/23/sliding-windows-for-object-detection-with-python-and-opencv/]_
+_[ but it appears some code portions may have broader origins elsewhere, such as from this tutorial - https://www.pyimagesearch.com/2015/03/23/sliding-windows-for-object-detection-with-python-and-opencv/ ]_

 **Bugs:** _I do not claim this code to be bug free._ If you find any bugs raise an issue (or much better still submit a git pull request with a fix) - toby.breckon@durham.ac.uk